U.S. EPA finalizes tougher new vehicle emissions requirements

 By David Shepardson

-WASHINGTON, Dec 20 (Reuters) - The Environmental Protection Agency (EPA) is finalizing new vehicle emissions requirements through 2026 that reverse former President Donald Trump's rollback of car pollution cuts and will speed a U.S. shift to more electric vehicles.
+WASHINGTON, Dec 20 (Reuters) - The Environmental Protection Agency (EPA) on Monday finalized new vehicle emissions requirements through 2026 that reverse former President Donald Trump's rollback of car pollution cuts and will speed a U.S. shift to more electric vehicles.

-"We are setting robust and rigorous standards that will aggressively reduce the pollution that is harming people and our planet – and save families money at the same time," EPA Administrator Michael Regan said in a statement.
+EPA Administrator Michael Regan called the tough standards "doable" even as he vowed to quickly move ahead with the next round of requirements.
+"We are setting robust and rigorous standards that will aggressively reduce the pollution that is harming people and our planet," Regan said.

 In August, President Joe Biden's administration proposed undoing the Trump-era action easing requirements imposed during the presidency of Barack Obama.
 The new rule finalized Monday is tougher than EPA's August proposal or requirements issued by Obama.